-Chills refers to feeling cold after an exposure to a cold environment.
+Chills refers to feeling cold after being in a cold environment.
 The word can also refer to an episode of shivering along with paleness and feeling cold.

-Chills (shivering) may occur at the beginning of an infection and are usually associated with a fever.
+Chills (shivering) may occur at the start of an infection.
+They are most often associated with a fever.
 Chills are caused by rapid muscle contraction and relaxation.
 They are the body's way of producing heat when it feels cold.
 Chills often predict the coming of a fever or an increase in the body's core temperature.

 Chills are an important symptom with certain diseases such as malaria.

 Chills are common in young children.
 Children tend to develop higher fevers than adults.
 Even minor illness can produce high fevers in young children.